AmaurX/Kilobot-simArgos-and-real/README.md

 `cd build`
 `cmake ../src`
 `make`
-`sudo -H make install` To install the kilobot argos3 libs and headers

 It should compile everything.
 - The binary files needed for simulations in ARGoS are in build/behaviors_simulation